 At the commencement date of lease term, the Company recognizes financing lease receivable and derecognizes the underlying assets.
 The Company initially measures financing lease receivable in the amount of net investment in the lease.
-Net investment in the lease is the sum of present value of unguaranteed residual value and the lease payments receivable at the commencement date of lease term, discounted at the interest rate implicit in the lease.
+Net investment in the lease is the sum of the unguaranteed residual value and the present value of the lease payments receivable which were not received at the commencement date of lease term, discounted at the interest rate implicit in the lease.